ghc-proposals/ghc-proposals/proposals/0000-term-lookup-rules.md

 x = [a,b] -- no warning
 ```

-All of the cases except the very last one will emit `-Wpuns` warning because in
+Since `Data.BuiltInTypes` is imported by default, all of the cases except the
+very last one will emit `-Wpuns` warning because in all of them it is not clear
-all of them it is not clear whether the data constructor or a type constructor
+whether the data constructor or a type constructor is being referred to, except
-is being referred to, except in the very last case.
+in the very last case.

 #### `-Wpuns`, example #5